Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 Currently the software only supports `windows64`.

-Graphics API version is only supports `Direct3D11`.
+Graphics API version only supports `Direct3D11`.

 ## Limitations